Frequently

 • Harassing someone based on their race, sex, religion, gender etc

 We will not tolerate any such behaviour at NPDA.
 If we have a complaint, we will act on it with a meeting with both parents.
 The students will also be asked to come to this meeting.
-Please let your child/ren know we are cracking down on bullying.
+Please let your child/ren know we take bullying very seriously.
 It is not fair or nice to be that child who is being picked on.
-All teachers are being made aware of this policy and our camera’s will be on.
+All teachers are aware of this policy.
 Parents are reminded that approaching or displaying unruly behaviour towards another student is not acceptable.
 The principal will require a formal written complaint of any incident before she can approach the parent of any victim of bullying.
 Students should tell the teacher if there is any incident in class.

 6. What do the winners of the scholarship receive?